Waiting times for permanent residence permits for convicted persons and people who have been fined

 You do not have to wait longer to be granted a permanent residence permit if you:

-• have been issued fines, but it has been more than two years since the judgment or two years since you were issued the fine.
+- have been issued fines, but it has been more than three years since the judgment or three years since you were issued the fine.

-• have been given a suspended sentence more than five years ago
+- have been given a suspended sentence more than three years ago

-• have been sentenced to unconditional imprisonment for up to six months, and you were either released on parole or finished serving the sentence more than five years ago
+- have been sentenced to unconditional imprisonment for up to six months, and you were either released on parole or finished serving the sentence more than three years ago

 You do have to wait longer to be granted a permanent residence permit if you:

-• have been issued fines and penalty notices less than two years ago
+- have been issued fines and penalty notices less than three years ago

 Are you serving an unconditional prison sentence or are you in preventive detention?